MicrosoftDocs/azure-docs/articles/active-directory/governance/create-access-review.md

     ![Create an access review - Upon completion settings](./media/create-access-review/upon-completion-settings.png)

-1. If you want to automatically remove access for users that were denied, set **Auto apply results to resource** to **Enable**.
+1. If you want to automatically remove,  access for users that were denied, set **Auto apply results to resource** to **Enable**.
 If you want to manually apply the results when the review completes, set the switch to **Disable**.

 1. Use the **Should reviewer not respond** list to specify what happens for users that are not reviewed by the reviewer within the review period.
 This setting does not impact users who have been reviewed by the reviewers manually.
 If the final reviewer's decision is Deny, then the user's access will be removed.